More on soundness in the enriched context: Soundness and universal algebra

-For other implication we can apply the results of \cite{BG,LP23} to $\Phi\I$ since a $\V$-functor $\V\to\V$ is the left Kan extension of its restriction to $\Phi\I$ if and only if it preserves $\Phi$-flat colimits (Proposition~\ref{V-Phi-flat}).
+For other implication we cannot use the results of \cite{LP}, as we want to characterize $\V$-categories of algebras as models of equational theories which contain only standard (that is, recursively generated) terms.
+Nonetheless, we can apply the results of \cite{BG,LP23} to $\Phi\I$ since a $\V$-functor $\V\to\V$ is the left Kan extension of its restriction to $\Phi\I$ if and only if it preserves $\Phi$-flat colimits (Proposition~\ref{V-Phi-flat}).